-The local community college was struggling to reach the summer transient students – students who live in Cuyahoga County that are eligible to take classes at the local community college during the summer and have credits transferred back to their original institutions.
+The local community college was struggling to reach the summer transient students – students that are eligible to take classes at the local community college during the summer and have credits transferred back to their original institutions.
 In addition, the local community college wanted to reach the parents of children that are most likely to participate in summer classes.

 - Engagement with social media